balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 ## Verification checkpoints (what to show during demo)

 * After `create_repository`: Open the repo URL shown by the Agent in the chat and show file list (should be empty until files added).
-* After `create_or_update_file` / commit & push: Reload the repo page in the browser and show `app.py`, `requirements.txt`, `.gitignore`, `README.md`.
+* After local commit & push: Reload the repo page in the browser and show `app.py`, `requirements.txt`, `.gitignore`, `README.md`.
 * After `create_branch`: In the GitHub repo UI show the branch selector → both `main` and `feature-1`.
-* After `delete_file`: Show the file no longer present in the repo UI.
+* After `delete_file` (remote via MCP): Show the file no longer present in the repo UI, then run Pull in VS Code and show that the local workspace reflects the deletion.
 * Use Copilot Chat to `list_branches` and show the returned branch list in the chat window.

 ---

 ## Example Agent conversation transcript (what you'll actually type)

-1. Type: `Agent: Create a repo named "demo-streamlit" with description "MCP Server demo - Stage 1" (public).` → confirm tool parameters → submit.
+1. Type: ` Create a repo named "demo-streamlit" with description "MCP Server demo - Stage 1" (public).` → confirm tool parameters → submit.
-2. Type: `Agent: Create file "app.py" on branch "main" with the following content:` → paste `app.py` → confirm → submit.
+2. Locally in VS Code: add the files (`app.py`, `requirements.txt`, `.gitignore`, `README.md`), commit, and Push `main`.
-3. Type: `Agent: Create file "requirements.txt" on branch "main" with content "streamlit>=1.0".` → submit.
+3. Type: ` Create branch "feature-1" based on "main".` → submit.
-4. Type: `Agent: Create branch "feature-1" based on "main".` → submit.
+4. Locally: Fetch/Pull so `feature-1` appears in your workspace.
-5. Type: `Agent: Show branches in demo-streamlit.` → observe the list in chat.
+5. Type: ` Show branches in demo-streamlit.` → observe the list in chat.
-6. Type: `Agent: Delete file "helpers.py" from branch "main".` → submit.
+6. Type: ` Delete file "helpers.py" from branch "main".` → submit.
+Then locally: Pull to reflect the deletion.

 The Agent will show confirmations and links to created resources; click them to open GitHub pages.